Kinlay Group

 The Kinlay Group was a travel, tourism, and hospitality company.
 It operated in Ireland and the United Kingdom.
 The company went out of business in 2020 and a petition for liquidation was made on 27 March 2020.

 History

-The Kinlay Group was founded on 30 October 1972 as Usit Limited.
+The company's origins lie in Union of Students of Ireland Travel, a service of the Union of Students of Ireland (USI) serving as a travel desk for students.
+It was registered as a company on 30 October 1972 as Usit Limited.
 From 13 October 1972 to 17 November 1989 the company was renamed Usit Ireland Limited.
-Since 17 November 1989 it has been registered as Kinlay Group Limited.
-The company is headquartered at 19-21 Aston Quay in Dublin.
-The company was bought out of examinership in 2002 by Neil O’Leary, Michael Tunney, and David Andrews.
+Since 17 November 1989 it was registered as Kinlay Group Limited, headquartered at 19-21 Aston Quay in Dublin.
+USI sold its stake in the company for £9,000,000 in 2000; by this time, the company had established branches in more than 20 countries around the world, with the Irish wing being known as USIT NOW.

+The company suffered economically following the September 11 attacks and was bought out of examinership in 2002 by Neil O’Leary, Michael Tunney, and David Andrews.
 O'Leary sold his part of the company to Tunney and Andrews in 2019.

 The group operated the following brands: including: